ssato/python-anyconfig/README.rst

 * XML with ``lxml`` [#]_ or ``ElementTree`` (experimental)
 * Other formats some pluggale backends support (see the next sub section)

-Anyconfig utilizes plugin mechanism provided by setuptools [#]_ and I wrote a few backend plugin modules as references:
+And anyconfig utilizes plugin mechanism provided by setuptools [#]_ and I wrote a few backend plugin modules as references:

 * Java properties file w/ pyjavaproperties [#]_ (experimental):